There have been family dynasties in football for as long as we can remember, but sometimes it can completely pass you by that two players are related.

 A fellow Ivory Coast international, defender Tébily played for Birmingham City in their first season back in the top flight in 2002-03, sticking around even after the club was relegated a few years later.

 He also played UEFA Cup football during a stint with Celtic before moving to St Andrew’s.

 Gianfranco and Andrea Zola

 Gianfranco Zola accomplished a fair amount in his footballing career, winning Serie A with Napoli and going down in history as one of Chelsea’s best-loved players of all time.
 His son Andrea was slightly less successful.

 Zola Jr. was on West Ham’s books when his father was the manager in the 2009-10 season, but the left-back never made a first-team appearance.
-He was last spotted playing non-league football for Grays Athletic.
+He was last spotted playing non-league football for Grays Athletic, retiring in 2011.

 Another father-son combo with contrasting careers, Romarinho was – along with Bebeto’s son Matheus – one of the brood of the 1994 Brazil World Cup-winning squad.

 Just like his father, he started out at Vasco da Gama.
 After that, though, the paths diverged.

 Romarinho was born in Barcelona during his dad’s 30-goal season with the Catalan club, but his own footballing travels have been limited to a single season in the Japanese second tier.
 He’s been back in Brazil since 2017 and was last spotted playing for Novo Hamburgo in 2021.

 Manuel, Gelson and Edimilson Fernandes and Cabral